 In certain cases, forward-looking statements can be identified by the use of words such as "plans", expects" or "does not expect", "estimates", "forecasts", "intends", "anticipates", "does not anticipate", "believes", or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", or "might" occur, suggesting future outcomes, or other expectations, beliefs, plans, objectives, assumptions, intentions or statements about future events or performance.
-Forward-looking of results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward looking statements are only predictions and actual events, or results may differ materially.
 Although we believe that the expectations reflected in the forward-looking statements and information are reasonable it cannot guarantee future results, levels of activity, performance or achievement since such expectations are inherently subject to significant business, economic, competitive, political and social uncertainties and contingencies.